Numann-Malik/Food-Sales-Predictions/README.md

 - Products that come from Outlet OUT027 or a Type 3 Supermarket increases sales by 733.3
 - Products that come from a Grocery Store decreases sales by 1034.56

-## Random Forest Feautures Importance:
+## Random Forest Features Importance:

 ![RF](RF.png)